It is convenient to rent a car but not necessary.

 There are ATMs in every city and two in Sámara, at Banco Nacional (opposite B2-91 on the map below) and Banco Costa Rica (behind B2-56).
 They are however sometimes out of order or short of colones, the Costa Rican currency, so it might be a good idea to get some colones before arriving.
 There are ATMs at the San José airport and several in Nicoya.

-There are a few grocery stores in Carrillo.
-They are mostly very basic with one exception.
-This store is only 1200 feet (360 meters) from the house (opposite F2-27 on the map above).
+There are a few grocery stores in Carrillo, mostly quite basic.
+The very best is within a short walk from the house on the main street; turning right from our street and soon thereafter on the left hand side (opposite F2-27 on the map above).
 It is clean and everything is well displayed.
 It has a good selection of drinks (including alcohol), pasta, cereals, cans, dry food, eggs, etc. The supply of fresh food is however quite limited, although there are basic produce items and a well supplied freezer with some seafood, chicken, sausages and the like.

 Fresh fish & seafood are sold where the fishermen come in.
 They mostly arrive after 4 in the afternoon.
 In the Carrillo fishing village there is a "fish market", also selling some frozen stuff, in the next last building to the right.
 At the end of the Sámara beach (D3-74) there is a lady, Martina, and one can also buy directly from the fishermen.
 The supply depends on what they bring in - straight from the ocean and really fresh.
 Fish will be whole; gutted but not scaled.